cbarnes5/DATA606CapstoneProject/README.md

 3. Run Enriching_the_Dataset_with_OSMNX.ipynb

    *The notebook takes finalcsv and adds data from the Open Street Map package https://wiki.openstreetmap.org/wiki/Main_Page.
 It cleans the OSM data and calculates distances from each house to each point attraction and the edge of each park.
-It also creates a feature that adds all the areas of every park under 1km from each house*
+It also creates a feature for all the areas of every park under 0.5, 0.75, 1, 1.25, 1.5, 1.75, 2, 2.25, and 2.5 km from each house and a crosses highway variable to determine if one needs to cross a highway to get to the largest park in all the above listed thresholds*

    *Output of notebook: refined_data_sample_distancetesting.csv*